The Spirit Of The Game

 No Disturbance or Distraction

-Players should always show consideration for other players on the course and should not disturb their play by moving, talking or making any unnecessary noise.
+- Players should always show consideration for other players and should not disturb their play by moving, talking or making any unnecessary noise.

 On the Putting Green